10 Best Spots for Ontario Brook Trout

 4. Algonquin Park

-Algonquin Park has better than 1,500 lakes and is home to some very famous brook trout water.
-Lakes in the remote sections of the park are difficult to access so receive little pressure.
+Algonquin Park has more than 1,500 lakes and is home to some very famous brook trout waters.
+Lakes in the remote sections of the park are difficult to access, so they receive little pressure.
 There are some truly giant brookies available for those who aren't afraid to lug a canoe and swat a few blackflies.

 So many lakes, so little time.
 There are literally dozens of stocked and native brook trout lakes throughout this area.
 Some of the more remote spots provide world-class brook trout opportunities.
 Again, the deeper you get back into the park, the better the opportunities.